 - While damp mopping, avoid any standing fluids on the floor – including your pet’s water bowl.
 Do not saturate the floor and wipe up spills immediately.

 - Do not use floor polish or wax products.
 This leaves a film on the floor and causes it to attract more dirt and leave streaks and footprints.

-- Avoid soap-based cleaners, scouring powder, citrus oil products and steel wool as they affect the floor’s décor layer and damage the finish.
+- Avoid soap-based and abrasive cleaners, scouring powder, citrus oil products and steel wool as they affect the floor’s décor layer and damage the finish.

 - Never sand, lacquer, or refinish your laminate flooring surfaces.

 Cleaning spots on laminate flooring can be a bit tricky.
 Here are some tips on spot cleaning:

 - To remove oil, paint, permanent marker, tar and rubber heel marks, use a neutral cleaner on a clean light colored cloth.
 Alcohol or a nail polish remover containing acetone can also be used.

 - To remove blood, juice, wine, beer, soda pop and pasta sauce stains; warm water can be used.
 If needed use a neutral cleaner with a light colored cloth.